Operation Warp Speed Chief Says Covid Vaccine Distribution ‘Should Be Better' as U.S. Misses Goal

 U.S. Army Gen. Gustave Perna, who oversees logistics for Operation Warp Speed, said he was working to resolve the delay in data reporting, which currently lags by 72 to 96 hours.
 The CDC updates its vaccine counts every Monday, Wednesday and Friday at 9 a.m.
 ET, according to the agency.

-The CDC also says on its website that the federal government also hasn't yet launched its vaccine distribution partnership with major pharmacy chains like CVS and Walgreens, which have been tasked with vaccinating long-term care residents, the CDC added.
+The CDC says on its website that the federal government hasn't yet launched its vaccine distribution partnership with major pharmacy chains like CVS and Walgreens, which have been tasked with vaccinating long-term care residents.

-A spokesperson for CVS Health told CNBC on Wednesday, however, that the pharmacy chain has already started administering the vaccines at long-term care facilities in 48 states and Washington, D.C. at the beginning of this week.
-A spokesperson for Walgreens did not immediately respond to request for comment.
+CVS Health spokesman T.J.
+Crawford told CNBC on Wednesday, however, that the pharmacy chain was administering the vaccines at long-term care facilities in 48 states and Washington, D.C., as of early this week.
+Walgreens spokeswoman Kelli Teno said the company is providing vaccines across 48 states and Washington, D.C., as of this week, too.

 Despite the delays, Operation Warp Speed spokesman Michael Pratt said the U.S. is close to meeting its goal of injecting 20 million Americans with their first shot by the end of the year.